kelseyhightower/puppetconf-2016/README.md

-# Puppet Conf 2016: Kubernetes for Sysadmins Demo
+# PuppetConf 2016: Kubernetes for Sysadmins Demo

 This tutorial will walk you through the live demo from the Kubernetes for Sysadmins talk at PuppetConf 2016.